bcohen/sbpl_manipulation/sbpl_collision_checking/README.md

 ##Why did we have to make a branch for the handoff planner?
 ###To improve self-collision against sometimes moving non-planning links
 * The master branch can only represent non-planning links in the distance field.
 Recomputing the distance_field for one of the arms would be time consuming every time one of the other arms moves.
 Now, non-planning links can be represented as spheres OR voxels.
 Self-collision is performed between sphere groups by computing the euclidean distance between the spheres.

+  NOTE: With this feature, we can use this collision checker to represent an entire robot as spheres.
+This would obviously be helpful for mobile robots.
+We can actually clean up the hacked together [pr2_collision_checker](https://github.com/bcohen/pr2_collision_checker) now.

   Config file for 2-arm PR2 is below.
 In this example, the body is represented as voxels and both arms are represented as spheres.

 ```
 collision_groups: